brotatotes/bht-automation/bht gen 3/Matthew/Chapter 8/Matthew 8 17 bht.md

 ## Debug Info
 ### Generation Details
-- Timestamp: 12-19-2023 23:45:10
+- Timestamp: 12-25-2023 19:31:58
 - Choicest Prompt: "choicest prompt v0.4"
 - BHT Prompt: "bht prompt v0.8"
 - Commentators: "Henry Alford, Jamieson-Fausset-Brown, Albert Barnes, Marvin Vincent, John Calvin, Philip Schaff, Archibald T. Robertson, John Gill, John Wesley"
-- BHT Word Count: 85
+- BHT Word Count: 86
-- BHT Commentary Usage: 40.32%
+- BHT Commentary Usage: 36.07%
-- BHT Quality Score: 1.9168422372082645
+- BHT Quality Score: 2.2436458345716552
 - Generate Attempts: 5 / 5
-- ChatGPT injected words (62):
+- ChatGPT injected words (61):
-	['a', 'acts', 'ailments', 'an', 'and', 'are', 'as', 'at', 'bearing', 'bodily', 'burden', 'by', 'can', 'carry', 'compassion', 'deaf', 'deep', 'demonstrate', 'diseases', 'dumb', 'empathy', 'essential', 'grave', 'he', 'healing', 'helping', 'himself', 'his', 'humanity', 'in', 'inspire', 'is', 'jesus', 'load', 'man', 'medical', 'miracles', 'of', 'on', 'our', 'over', 'part', 'performed', 'profession', 'redeeming', 'reflection', 'regarded', 'sicknesses', 'sighing', 'sin', 'such', 'suffering', 'the', 'those', 'took', 'under', 'upon', 'us', 'weeping', 'with', 'work', 'world']
+	['acts', 'advantage', 'all', 'and', 'as', 'bear', 'beyond', 'bodily', 'burden', 'but', 'compassion', 'demonstrations', 'diseases', 'divine', 'evils', 'from', 'he', 'healing', 'himself', 'his', 'humanity', 'in', 'is', 'jesus', 'light', 'mere', 'miracles', 'miseries', 'mission', 'not', 'of', 'offers', 'our', 'performed', 'physician', 'pointing', 'powerful', 'rather', 'redemption', 'relieving', 's', 'showing', 'sin', 'sins', 'sorrows', 'sufferings', 'sympathized', 'that', 'the', 'to', 'took', 'transitory', 'ultimate', 'upon', 'us', 'weight', 'went', 'were', 'willingly', 'with', 'world']
-- ChatGPT injected words (significant words only) (37):
+- ChatGPT injected words (significant words only) (39):
-	['acts', 'ailments', 'bearing', 'bodily', 'burden', 'carry', 'compassion', 'deaf', 'deep', 'demonstrate', 'diseases', 'dumb', 'empathy', 'essential', 'grave', 'healing', 'helping', 'humanity', 'inspire', 'jesus', 'load', 'man', 'medical', 'miracles', 'performed', 'profession', 'redeeming', 'reflection', 'regarded', 'sicknesses', 'sighing', 'sin', 'suffering', 'took', 'weeping', 'work', 'world']
+	['acts', 'advantage', 'bear', 'bodily', 'burden', 'compassion', 'demonstrations', 'diseases', 'divine', 'evils', 'healing', 'humanity', 'jesus', 'light', 'mere', 'miracles', 'miseries', 'mission', 'offers', 'performed', 'physician', 'pointing', 'powerful', 'redemption', 'relieving', 's', 'showing', 'sin', 'sins', 'sorrows', 'sufferings', 'sympathized', 'took', 'transitory', 'ultimate', 'weight', 'went', 'willingly', 'world']

 ### Logs
-- Attempt 1 BHT: In Matthew 8:17, the miracles performed by Jesus are seen as outshewings of the great work of bearing the sin of the world.
-His acts of compassion, such as weeping at the grave or sighing over the deaf and dumb man, demonstrate His deep empathy and suffering with His fellow human beings.
-The word bore in this passage signifies taking upon oneself the burden of sins.
-It is important to note that this verse does not mean that Jesus took away infirmities but rather that He took them upon Himself and helped carry the load with us.
-Therefore, the healing and alleviation of bodily diseases are integral parts of Jesus' redeeming work and should be seen as an inspiration for the medical profession.
+- Attempt 1 BHT: The miracles performed by Jesus were not mere acts of healing; they were symbolic representations of His ultimate mission to bear the weight of humanity's sin.
+The diseases and infirmities that Jesus cured were evidence of the existence and consequences of sin.
+In His compassion, Jesus willingly took upon Himself the burden of the sins and sufferings of the world, embracing the role of a suffering servant.
+The word used in the passage, bare, does not imply the removal of infirmities, but rather the bearing of them like a burden.
+This understanding forms the foundation of the belief that Jesus' atonement includes provision for both spiritual and bodily healing.
+He took upon Himself our pains and diseases, stepping under the load with us and helping us to carry on.
+His healing ministry was an integral part of His redemptive work.
-- 🔄 Matthew 8:17 (attempt 1, 122 words, 37.21% quotes quality score: 1.8383535758824894, V2 normalized quality score: 52.47, commentator tiers 1-3: 35.18%, 32.39%, 32.43%)
+- 🔄 Matthew 8:17 (attempt 1, 141 words, 35.23% quotes quality score: 2.0625036081377894, V2 normalized quality score: 59.92, commentator tiers 1-3: 32.69%, 36.85%, 30.46%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-	- VERSE_REF FOUND IN BHT!
 	- 'PASSAGE' FOUND IN BHT!
-	- 'VERSE' FOUND IN BHT!
-- Attempt 2 BHT: The miracles performed by Jesus are seen as outshewings of the great work of bearing the sin of the world.
-His acts of compassion, such as weeping at the grave or sighing over the deaf and dumb man, demonstrate His deep empathy.
-He took upon Himself the burden of our diseases and sicknesses, stepping under the load with us and helping us carry on.
-The healing of bodily diseases is an important part of His redeeming work and can serve as an inspiration for the medical profession.
+- Attempt 2 BHT: The miracles Jesus performed were not mere acts of healing, but rather powerful demonstrations of His mission to bear the weight of humanity's sin.
+In His compassion, Jesus willingly took upon Himself the burden of our sins and sufferings, showing that He is the light of the world.
+He sympathized with us in our sorrows, healing our bodily diseases and pointing to the ultimate healing and redemption He offers.
+Jesus, as the divine physician, went beyond transitory advantage, relieving us from all evils and miseries.
-- 🔄 Matthew 8:17 (attempt 2, 87 words, 39.34% quotes quality score: 1.853294574098001, V2 normalized quality score: 52.96, commentator tiers 1-3: 36.02%, 33.1%, 30.87%)
+- 🔄 Matthew 8:17 (attempt 2, 86 words, 36.07% quotes quality score: 2.2436458345716552, V2 normalized quality score: 65.94, commentator tiers 1-3: 31.5%, 35.38%, 33.11%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 3 BHT: The miracles performed by Jesus are regarded as a reflection of His work of bearing the sin of the world.
-His acts of compassion, such as weeping at the grave and sighing over the deaf and dumb man, demonstrate His deep empathy and suffering with humanity.
-He took upon Himself the burden of our diseases and sicknesses, helping us carry on under the load.
-The healing of bodily ailments is an essential part of His redeeming work and can inspire those in the medical profession.
+- Attempt 3 BHT: The miracles that Jesus performed were not just acts of healing, but rather symbolic manifestations of His mission to bear the weight of humanity's sin.
+By curing diseases and infirmities, Jesus demonstrated the existence and effects of sin.
+In His compassion, He willingly took upon Himself the burden of the sins and sufferings of the world.
+The word bare signifies that He carried these afflictions as a burden.
+This forms the foundation of the belief that Jesus' atonement includes provision for both spiritual and bodily healing.
+His healing ministry was an integral part of His redemptive work.
-- 🔄 Matthew 8:17 (attempt 3, 85 words, 40.32% quotes quality score: 1.9168422372082645, V2 normalized quality score: 55.08, commentator tiers 1-3: 35.39%, 34.14%, 30.47%)
+- 🔄 Matthew 8:17 (attempt 3, 98 words, 36.76% quotes quality score: 2.1105287580730674, V2 normalized quality score: 61.52, commentator tiers 1-3: 32.52%, 36.82%, 30.66%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 4 BHT: Jesus' miracles are seen as outshewings of His great work of bearing the sin of the world.
-His acts of compassion, such as weeping at the grave and sighing over the deaf and dumb man, reveal His deep empathy.
-Taking upon Himself the burden of our diseases and sicknesses, He steps under the load with us and helps us carry on.
-The healing of bodily diseases is integral to His redeeming work and can serve as an inspiration for the medical profession.
+- Attempt 4 BHT: Jesus' miracles were not just acts of healing; they were symbolic demonstrations of His mission to bear the weight of humanity's sin.
+The diseases and infirmities He cured served as testimonies to the existence and consequences of sin.
+With compassion, Jesus willingly took upon Himself the burden of our sins and sufferings, becoming a suffering servant.
+The word bare emphasizes that He carried our afflictions as a burden on His own back.
+This understanding forms the basis for the belief that Jesus' atonement encompasses both spiritual and bodily healing.
+His healing ministry was an integral part of His redemptive work.
-- 🔄 Matthew 8:17 (attempt 4, 82 words, 37.93% quotes quality score: 1.8834881521011932, V2 normalized quality score: 53.97, commentator tiers 1-3: 35.54%, 33.83%, 30.63%)
+- 🔄 Matthew 8:17 (attempt 4, 101 words, 38.03% quotes quality score: 2.1151605906487503, V2 normalized quality score: 61.67, commentator tiers 1-3: 32.11%, 36.83%, 31.06%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 5 BHT: The miracles of Jesus serve as manifestations of His great work of bearing the sin of the world.
-Demonstrating immense compassion, He wept at the grave and sighed over those afflicted with diseases and infirmities.
-By taking upon Himself the burden of our sicknesses, Jesus not only sympathizes with us but also actively helps us carry on.
-The healing of physical ailments, an integral part of His redemptive mission, can be a powerful inspiration for those in the medical field.
+- Attempt 5 BHT: The miracles performed by Jesus were not mere acts of healing, but instead were symbolic representations of His ultimate mission to bear the weight of humanity's sin.
+Through His compassion, Jesus willingly took upon Himself the burden of humanity's sins and sufferings.
+The word bare indicates that He carried these afflictions as a burden on His back.
+This understanding is foundational to the belief that Jesus' atonement encompasses provision for both spiritual and bodily healing.
+Jesus' healing ministry was an integral part of His redemptive work.
-- 🔄 Matthew 8:17 (attempt 5, 80 words, 43.55% quotes quality score: 1.8540397208973325, V2 normalized quality score: 52.99, commentator tiers 1-3: 34.01%, 33.64%, 32.35%)
+- 🔄 Matthew 8:17 (attempt 5, 88 words, 40.0% quotes quality score: 2.1055828359620143, V2 normalized quality score: 61.35, commentator tiers 1-3: 32.61%, 36.08%, 31.31%)
+	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- ✅ Matthew 8:17 bht prompt v0.8 (85 words, 40.32% quotes)
+- ✅ Matthew 8:17 bht prompt v0.8 (86 words, 36.07% quotes)
-- quality score: 1.9168422372082645, V2 normalized quality score: 55.08, commentator tiers 1-3: 35.39%, 34.14%, 30.47%)
+- quality score: 2.2436458345716552, V2 normalized quality score: 65.94, commentator tiers 1-3: 31.5%, 35.38%, 33.11%)